Mean field theory of spin glasses: Fully connected models

-On the other hand, we have a problem: $\G[m]$ is a convex function, hence it cannot have local minima, which is a problem if we want to use $\G[m]$ to define metastable states.
-What goes wrong?
-The problem is very simple and can be easily understood by computing $F[b]$ and $\G[m]$ for the fully connected Ising model.
+But we still have a problem: $\G[m]$ is a convex function, hence it cannot have local minima, which is a problem if we want to use $\G[m]$ to define metastable states.
+What is wrong?
+The problem can be easily understood by computing $F[b]$ and $\G[m]$ for the fully connected Ising model.
 We consider a uniform field, $b_i = b$.
 Using the definition of $F[b]$ and the results of section~\ref{sec:FCIM}: \beq F(b) = -T \log \int dm e^{-\b N [f(m) - b m]} = N \min_m [f(m) - b m] \ . \eeq Hence $F(b)$ is convex even if $f(m)$ is not convex; inverting the Legendre transform, we obtain that $\G(m)$ is the convex envelope of $f(m)$, see figure~\ref{fig:fm}.

 We are therefore interested in $F(m)=N f(m)$ and not really in $\G(m)$.
 How can we define in general a non-convex functional $F[m]$, such that its minima are the metastable states?
 A way out of this problem is to compute the high temperature expansion of $\G[m]$ defined above.
 The reason is that at $\b=0$ there is no interaction and $F[m] = \G[m]$.
 When expanding around this limit, the convexity can be lost if metastable state appear.
-One can check explicitly that this gives the correct result for the Ising ferromagnet and we will do it at the end of the computation.
+One can check explicitly that this gives the correct result for the Ising ferromagnet, which we will do at the end of the computation.
 Note that for finite dimensional systems, it is not possible to give a general definition of $F[m]$, and metastable states are more difficult to define.
 Still, expressions of $F[m]$ based on high temperature or low density expansions are often used to define metastable states in an approximate way.
 In the following, we will denote by $F[m]$ the functional obtained by a high temperature expansion of $\G[m]$ defined in Eq.~(\ref{Fdim}).